-As stated above, this paper departs from our previous work in [4] in that an extended version based on the network coding technique is proposed.
-In this paper we address the subject of improving performance of an ad hoc network system suffering from high resource contention by improving its packet delivery fraction when necessary.
+This paper addresses the subject of improving performance of an ad hoc network system suffering from high resource contention by improving its packet delivery fraction when necessary.
 It is suggested that resource contention of the area where a server node is located be relieved.
 This is achieved mainly by decoupling route-requesting from service-providing activities, and reducing the former around the servers.
-On the one hand, for each busy, and thus critical server, a node cluster is created by constructing a server-centered network-coding CDS to actively reduce the level of resource contention.
+On the one hand, for each busy, and thus critical server, a node cluster is created by constructing a server-centered CDS to actively reduce the level of resource contention.
 On the other hand, routes are adaptively selected to avoid high congestion area.
 It is found that in this way, the overall packet delivery fraction can be improved greatly.
 Results of simulation experiments demonstrate the effectiveness of the proposed approach.